Affiliate Marketing: How to Use YouTube To Promote Your Brand

 A good description starts with a brief introduction about the video’s content and features the affiliate tracking link; then continues on with a more in-depth video description that is strategically filled with keywords for SEO.

-4. Start Marketing
+4. Start marketing your products

 Finally, it’s time to let them work!
 While it’s important to have a strong partnership, you’ll want to give your affiliate room to do their job so they can make content that comes across as natural and genuine instead of manufactured.